FactoryJet

 Why UK SMBs Need AI-First Redesigns in 2026

 UK small businesses face a fundamental shift in how customers find and evaluate them online.
 Google AI Overviews and ChatGPT now answer 35-40% of commercial searches without sending visitors to websites, meaning your redesign must serve both human buyers and AI crawlers extracting information for zero-click answers.
 Traditional visual refreshes that ignore this reality leave money on the table.
 Mobile-first indexing and Core Web Vitals directly determine whether Google shows your site at all.
 Businesses scoring below Lighthouse 90 lose 25-30% organic visibility compared to optimised competitors, and that gap widens every quarter as Google tightens performance thresholds.
 A slow, bloated WordPress theme built in 2023 now actively costs you customers.
 UK consumer behaviour changed permanently after 2024.
 Sixty percent expect instant answers via chat widgets, 45% abandon sites lacking voice search compatibility, and 55% won't return after a poor mobile experience.
 These aren't nice-to-have features anymore—they're table stakes for keeping visitors long enough to convert them.
 The business case for AI-native redesigns is straightforward.
-Platforms like Next.js 15 with integrated AI agents cost 30-40% less than traditional agency builds because they eliminate legacy plugin overhead and manual content updates.
+Platforms like Next.js 15 with integrated AI agents cost at a fixed, published price builds because they eliminate legacy plugin overhead and manual content updates.
 More importantly, they deliver measurable conversion improvements within 30-60 days of launch through features like predictive search, automated product recommendations, and conversational interfaces that guide buyers toward purchase decisions.
 Sheffield businesses running Lighthouse audits consistently see baseline scores of 92/100 for SEO when built on modern frameworks, compared to 60-75 for older WordPress installations.
 That 20-30 point gap translates directly into lost rankings, lost traffic, and lost revenue.
 Your 2026 redesign either addresses AI-first requirements now or becomes obsolete before launch.

 Conversational Interface & AI Chatbot Integration (Ideas 1-5)